smallstep/step-ssh-example/README.md

 You can also find the SSH CA key for host stored at `step/certs/ssh_host_key.pub` in this repo.

 Certificates bind names to public keys.
-In the case of this SSH host cert it's issued for `testhost` which is why we have to add following entry to your local `/etc/hosts` file:
+In the case of this SSH host cert it's issued for `testhost` which is why we have to add the following entry to your local `/etc/hosts` file:

 ```
 $ tail -n 1 /etc/hosts